 - (OMAP.9) Enhance quality of care by funding a training nurse's ability to shadow the current nurse assigned to private duty nursing cases.
 Private duty nursing services are provided in the individual's home.
 Currently, home health agencies cannot bill for the second nurse while that nurse is training, so pay must be derived from the agency's administrative margin.
-By making directed payments to the managed care organizations to pay these nurses while they train, DHS will improve the quality of training and prepare nurses to more competently and confidently staff cases, thus improving retention and quality of care. - o April 2023 Update: OMAP issued a bulletin with additional guidance and providers have begun to submit claims for this service. - o January 2023 Update: OMAP issued a Public Notice on December 31, 2022 announcing the addition of a procedure code for shadow nursing to the MA fee schedule.
-OMAP plans to issue guidance for this activity in early 2023.

-- (OLTL.12 combined OLTL.3, OLTL.4, OLTL.10) Support provider workforce expansion with funding to issue sign-on and retention bonuses for nurses, direct care workers, and other HCBS providers and fund the purchase of PPE and testing supplies for CHC and OBRA waiver HCBS providers that were not covered through other funding sources. - One-time payments will be made available to recruit and retain direct care workers and other HCBS providers funded by the Office of Long-Term Living (OLTL).
+By implementing non-risk arrangements with managed care organizations to pay these nurses while they train, DHS will improve the quality of training and prepare nurses to more competently and confidently staff cases, thus improving retention and quality of care. - July 2023 Update: Providers continue to submit claims to MCOs.
+MCOs are tracking these claims and will report them to DHS after the end of the calendar year. - o April 2023 Update: OMAP issued a bulletin with additional guidance and providers have begun to submit claims for this service. - (OLTL.12 combined OLTL.3, OLTL.4, OLTL.10) Support provider workforce expansion with funding to issue sign-on and retention bonuses for nurses, direct care workers, and other HCBS providers and fund the purchase of PPE and testing supplies for CHC and OBRA waiver HCBS providers that were not covered through other funding sources. - One-time payments will be made available to recruit and retain direct care workers and other HCBS providers funded by the Office of Long-Term Living (OLTL).
 The direct care workers and other HCBS providers provide personal care services, self-directed personal care services, and long-term services and supports authorized under Section 1915(c).
 Due to COVID-19, it has been a challenge for HCBS providers to retain direct care workers to continue to serve vulnerable populations.
 The recruitment and retention efforts which include sign-on bonuses for new workers, retention payments for existing workers, leave benefits, subsidizing health insurance premiums for those buying off the exchange, and incentives for vaccination.
 In addition, provide one-time financial support to adult daily living providers to make physical, operational, or other changes to ensure services are delivered safely during the reopening of day centers.
 Many adult daily living service providers, who play an important role in the continuum of long-term services and supports (LTSS), have been closed for most of the public health emergency.
-Examples of ways the funding could be used include staff recruitment and retention and the development of alternative program models that encourage greater independence through technology. - April 2023 Update: Out of the \$59.5 million available for this funding opportunity, \$55.56 million has been paid.
-About \$2 million has been identified as payable to providers pending updates to the providers' Medical Assistance enrollment records.
-Providers receiving these funds must report on how the funds were used.
-The first bi-annual reporting due date was February 28, 2023.
-Providers must report twice a year until all their funding has been spent and the provider submits a final report.
-Any remaining funds will be reallocated to another activity. - January 2023 Update: Out of the \$59.5 million available for this funding opportunity, over \$57 million has been distributed.
-OLTL sent providers receiving these funds a request to report on how the funds were used.
-The first bi-annual report is due on February 28, 2023.
-Providers must report twice a year until all the funding has been used and they submit a final report.
-OLTL is still making determinations on reallocating remaining funds. - (OMAP.10) Payments to managed care organizations to be passed on to home health agencies for use as retention bonuses for nurses who remain with a home health agency providing private duty nursing for a year.
-This initiative expands workforce available to provide skilled nursing services in an individual's home by attracting and retaining qualified nurses. - o April 2023 Update: The agreement has been approved.
-The Department plans to distribute the funds within the next quarter. - January 2023 Update: OMAP is working to establish a grant agreement for this activity.
-In addition, OMAP no longer plans to include payments for nurses who continue to staff a case in the top 10% of missed shift rates for a quarter.
+Examples of ways the funding could be used include staff recruitment and retention and the development of alternative program models that encourage greater independence through technology.